jdabtieu/litctf-2022-return/rev-addition.md

 [addition](https://drive.google.com/uc?export=download&id=1hRfIzZrNdkjxLpUtnc_8uwyd2jYpOvhV)

 ## Solution
-Opening thet file in Ghidra, we can see that it is stripped.
+Opening the file in Ghidra, we can see that it is stripped.
 Not an issue though, and after some cleaning up, a fairly readable main function emerges.

 ![](https://cdn.discordapp.com/attachments/359503958601105418/1003398229758578708/unknown.png)